Updated on: September 2, 2025

 🥇1.
 1Password — Best Password Manager for Families in 2025

-Getting started with 1Password is simple — even my non-techy parents managed to create a 1Password account, and they had no trouble understanding and using its features.
+Getting started with 1Password is simple — even my non-techy parents managed to create a 1Password account in minutes, and they had no trouble understanding and using its features.

 I like 1Password’s vault system, which allows you to manage shared and personal information easily.
 Every family account includes a shared vault to store items like your Wi-Fi password or Netflix login.
 You can create extra vaults, too, to share specific passwords with certain family members, such as those for school or work accounts.